Make best use of your riders

 - The higher a rider's Acceleration attribute, the faster a rider accelerates when they attack.

-- The higher a rider's Hill attribute, the more competitive they are on hilly routes.
+- The higher a rider's Hill rating, the more competitive he is during explosive effort (attack gauge) on a climb.

-- The higher a rider's Mountain attribute, the more competitive they are on mountainous routes.
+- The higher a rider's Mountain rating, the more competitive he is during sustained effort (energy gauge) on a climb.

 - The higher a rider's Downhill attribute, the faster the rider descends.